nvoid-lua/nvoid/.github/README.md

 bash <(curl -s https://raw.githubusercontent.com/nvoid/nvoid/master/utils/installer/install.sh)
 ```

 for more info go to https://nvoid.org
+## Config
+the user config for nvoid is located art `~/.config/nvoid/config.lua` nearly every thing is configurable

 # Install LSP
 + it comes by default with Lua languages